Murphy's law: Variations (corollaries) of the law

 From its initial public announcement, Murphy's law quickly spread to various technical cultures connected to aerospace engineering.
-Before long, variants had passed into the popular imagination, changing as they went.

-Author Arthur Bloch has compiled a number of books full of corollaries to Murphy's law and variations thereof.
-The first of these was Murphy's law and other reasons why things go wrong!.
+Before long, variations of the law applied to different topics and subjects had passed into the public imagination, changing over time.
+Arthur Bloch compiled a number of books of corollaries to Murphy's law and variations thereof, the first being Murphy's Law, and Other Reasons Why Things Go WRONG, which received several follow-ups and reprints.

-Yhprum's law, where the name is spelled backwards, is "anything that can go right, will go right" – the optimistic application of Murphy's law in reverse.
+Yhprum's law is an optimistic reversal of Murphy's law, stating that "anything that can go right will go right".
+Its name directly references this, being "Murphy" in reverse.

-Peter Drucker, the management consultant, with a nod to Murphy, formulated "Drucker's Law" in dealing with complexity of management: "If one thing goes wrong, everything else will, and at the same time."
+Management consultant Peter Drucker formulated "Drucker's law" in dealing with complexity of management: "If one thing goes wrong, everything else will, and at the same time."

-Mrs. Murphy's Law is a corollary of Murphy's Law.
-It states that things will go wrong when Mr. Murphy is away, as in this formulation:"Anything that can go wrong will go wrong while Murphy is out of town."
+"Mrs. Murphy's law" is a corollary of Murphy's law, which states that "Anything that can go wrong will go wrong while Mr. Murphy is out of town."

+The term is sometimes used to describe concise, ironic, humorous rules of thumb that often do not share a relation to the original law or Edward Murphy himself, but still posit him as a relevant expert in the law's subject.
+Examples of these "Murphy's laws" include those for military tactics, technology, romance, social relations, research, and business.

+In the 2014 film Interstellar, a character's interpretation of the law is that it "doesn't mean that something bad will happen.
+It means that whatever can happen, will happen."